UE4SS-RE/RE-UE4SS/README.md

 > [!WARNING]
 > The vs. build plugin performs the compile operation by directly calling the xmake command under vs, and also supports intellisense and definition jumps, as well as breakpoint debugging.
 > This means that modifying the project properties within Visual Studio will not affect which flags are passed to the build when VS executes `xmake`.
 XMake provides some configurable project settings which can be found in VS under the `Project Properties -> Configuration Properties -> Xmake` menu.

+> [!CAUTION]
+> If you have multiple Visual Studio versions installed, run `xmake f --vs=2022`, otherwise you may encounter issues with the project generation.

 ##### Configuring additional modes